ChimeHQ/OAuthenticator/README.md

 Resovling PDS servers for a user is involved and beyond the scope of this library.
 However, [ATResolve](https://github.com/mattmassicotte/ATResolve) might help!

 If you are using a platform that does not have [CryptoKit](https://developer.apple.com/documentation/cryptokit/) available, like Linux, you'll have to supply a `PKCEVerifier` parameter to the `Bluesky.tokenHandling` function.

+See above for an example of how to implement DPoP JWTs.

 ```swift
 let responseProvider = URLSession.defaultProvider